 The teak furniture

-Your outdoor teak furniture is perhaps the most important piece of the alfresco dining puzzle because at the end of the day it’s about the act of sitting down and eating.
+After one of these awnings for homes, your outdoor furniture is perhaps the most important piece of the alfresco dining puzzle.
+This is because, at the end of the day, it’s about the act of sitting down and eating.
 This is why it has to be of high quality, but the type of good quality you’re looking for doesn’t necessarily have to come at a high cost.

 For the most natural look, you’d naturally look towards teak furniture, with plenty of options to choose from.
 For practicality considerations, the likes of foldable teak garden tables would make the most sense, but if you’re going to make al fresco dining a regular thing, you might be looking towards more heavier-duty options, like complete teak garden table and chair sets.